KJYR: Service restored

 In September 2009, the station returned to the air with a rhythmic contemporary music format branded as "Cube 104.5".

 104.5 Jamz KGZG-FM

-Pendleton Broadcasting announced they would enter under a lease management and purchase agreement with KMJY, LLC in May 2010 and relaunched KQQB-FM's Rhythmic CHR format as "104.5 JAMZ" on June 1, 2010.
+Pendleton Broadcasting announced they would enter under a lease management and purchase agreement (LMA) with KMJY, LLC in May 2010 and relaunched KQQB-FM's rhythmic CHR format as "104.5 JAMZ" on June 1, 2010.
 The station's call sign changed to KGZG-FM on June 16, 2010.
-The station was noted for having a wide variety of Hits & Hip Hop music, including breaking new music that other Rhythmic stations in the country wouldn't play, as well as having no on-air personalities or syndicated shows.
+The station was noted for having a wide variety of hits and hip hop music, including breaking new music that other rhythmic stations in the country would not play, as well as having no on-air personalities or syndicated shows.